dllup markup language

 1 Introduction

 dllup is a lightweight markup language designed for creating simple websites.
-It is a way to write an easily readable text file which the dllup parser turns into a static HTML page, or a LaTeX document.
-This document will cover the use of dllup to produce HTML webpages.
+It is now mostly Markdown, with a few site-specific conventions that the dllup renderer turns into static HTML pages.
+This document covers the Markdown-facing syntax used to produce HTML webpages.

 1.1 Philosophy